Updated on September 24, 2024

 A doctor will typically diagnose a cold sore by looking at it.
 They may also take a swab of the sore and send it away for testing.

-There’s no cure for herpes, but some medications can help reduce symptoms and speed up healing.
+Unfortunately, there’s no cure for herpes.
+However, some medications can help reduce symptoms and speed up healing.

 People with frequent cold sores or a high risk of complications can take antiviral medication routinely or before exposure to triggers.
 If oral antibiotics are not effective, you can take antiviral medications intravenously (IV).